Operation Tannenbaum: Military preparations

-The Swiss government approved an increase in defence spending, with a first installment of 15 million Swiss francs (out of a total multi-year budget of 100 million francs) to go towards modernisation of the armed forces.
+The Swiss government approved an increase in defense spending, with a first instalment of 15 million Swiss francs (out of a total multi-year budget of 100 million francs) to go toward modernization of the armed forces.
 With Hitler's renunciation of the Treaty of Versailles in 1935, this spending jumped to 90 million francs.
 The K31 became the standard-issue infantry rifle in 1933, and was superior to the German Kar98 in ease of use, accuracy, and weight.
 By the end of World War II, nearly 350,000 would be produced.

 Switzerland has a unique form of generalship.
 In peacetime, there is no officer with a rank higher than that of Korpskommandant (3-star-general).
 However, in times of war and in 'need', the Bundesversammlung elects a General to command the army and air force.
 On 30 August 1939, Henri Guisan was elected General, with 204 votes out of 227 cast.
 He immediately began preparations for war.

 When, two days after his election, the Wehrmacht invaded Poland and World War II began, Guisan called for a general mobilisation and issued Operationsbefehl Nr.
 1, the first of what was to become a series of evolving defensive plans.
 This first plan assigned the existing three army corps to the east, north, and west of Switzerland, with reserves in the centre and south of the country.
 Guisan reported to the Federal Council on September 7 that by the time Britain declared war on Germany, "our entire army had been in its operational positions for ten minutes."
 He also had his Chief of the General Staff increase the upper service eligibility age from 48 to 60 years (men of these ages would form the rear-echelon Landsturm units), and ordered the formation of an entirely new army corps of 100,000 men.

 Germany started planning the invasion of Switzerland on 25 June 1940, the day that France surrendered.
 At this point, the German army in France consisted of three groups with two million soldiers in 102 divisions.
 Recognizing that Switzerland and Liechtenstein were surrounded by Occupied France and the Axis Powers, Guisan issued Operationsbefehl Nr.
 10, a complete overhaul of existing Swiss defensive plans.
 In this plan, the Fortress Saint-Maurice, the Gotthard Pass in the south, and the Fortress Sargans in the northeast would serve as the defence line.
 The Alps would be their fortress.
 The Swiss 2nd, 3rd, and 4th Army Corps were to stage delaying actions at the border, while all who were able were to retreat to the Alpine refuge known as the Réduit national.
 The population centres were, however, all located in the flat plains in the north of the country.
 They would have to be abandoned to the German forces in order for the rest of the country to survive.